k8s-installer/k8s-installer/ansible/roles/storage/rook-nfs/README.md

 Deploy NFS server using Rook .

-Refer https://rook.io/docs/rook/v1.3/nfs.html for details of Rook/NFS.
+Refer https://rook.io/docs/rook/v1.5/nfs.html for details of Rook/NFS.

 ## Implementation

-Use Local Volus of Kubernetes.
+Use Local Volume of Kubernetes.

 * Use `rook_nfs_pv_host` to specify host to generate Local Volume on.
 * NFS server also runs on the same host.
 To use master node, the master node must be Schedulable.

-Note: No availability because of using Local voluem.
+Note: No availability because of using Local volume.

 ## Variables